wiloon/blog/content/post/archive-1/2014-03-08-enable-or-disable-hibernate-option-in-windows-7.md

-Step 4: If you can’t see the Hibernate option in Start menu then continue with the following tasks:
+Step 4: If you can't see the Hibernate option in Start menu then continue with the following tasks: